databrary/www/databrary/input/pages/about/jobs/devops.md

 # Responsibilities

 - Maintain and update web application based on Haskell, PostgreSQL, AngularJS
-- Support development, manage releases, and learn technologies and applications in order to contribute and enhance
+- Support development, manage releases, and track bug and QA progress
+- Learn technologies and code-base in order to contribute to and enhance application
 - Interface with university IT to coordinate around and maintain infrastructure
-- Ensuring system security and respect ethical concerns around sensitive data
+- Ensure system security and respect ethical concerns around sensitive data

 # Qualifications